ImperialCollegeLondon/intermediate_grad_school_git_course/_episodes/l1-04-rewriting_history.md

 legitimate reasons why you might want to do that, from keeping the commit history clean of unsuccessful attempts to do something to incorporate work done by someone else.

+There are a number of reasons why you may need to change your commit history, for
+example:

+- You want to undo a previous commit made by yourself or a colleague (and make a record of this in the history)
+- You have already made a commit, but realise there are other changes you forgot to include
+- You made a commit, but then changed your mind and want to remove this change from your history
+- You want to "move" one or more commits so they are based on top of some other work (e.g. new changes made to the `main` branch)

 This episode explores some of the commands `git` offers to manipulate the commit history for your benefit and that of your collaborators.
 But, first, we will look at a couple of commands which do not change the history irreversibly.

 ### Set aside your work safely with `stash`